 Hank would have good days and bad days.
-He didn't take a real sick day for the past nine years that I can remember.
+He didn't take a real sick day from work for nine years that I can remember.

-Sometimes he would lie and say he was sick because he felt guilty, but I knew he really just couldn’t stand another day on the mat with his voices.
+Sometimes he would lie and say he was sick because he felt guilty, but I knew he really just couldn’t stand another day on the training mat with his voices.
 He never took a real vacation, other than a few trips with his loving girlfriend.
 Any day he stayed home was because of his voices and delusions.
 Sometimes he stayed home because he was manic and couldn’t sleep.
 Other times he was so depressed he could not leave his home.

 Despite all this, Hank thrived.
-Our school hit 150, 175, 190 active students over the years.
+Our martial arts school hit 150, 175, 190 active students over the years.
 He said he had cognitive problems, but he could still think things through better than me.
 He trained in multiple styles of martial arts.
 He earned his third and fourth degree black belt in Kempo, bought his own condo, and found the love of his life.
 For Hank, it was quality over quantity.

 On June 14th, Hank lost his battle to schizophrenia.
 Our parents will always remember him as a loving son.
 His family will remember him as someone who was always there when they needed him.
 His nieces and nephews will remember him as the funnest uncle who was always ready to play.
 His close friends will remember how he always helped them look for the silver lining.
 His students will remember him as a mentor, in martial arts and in life.
 His girlfriend will remember him as someone who made her feel like the most important person in the world.
 I will remember him as my best friend, my partner, my brother, and the bravest man I have ever known.

 It is very important to me to immediately spread awareness about schizophrenia, bipolar, and suicide prevention.
 If your first reaction is to ask us what you can do, it’s to help us do everything we can to help others suffering from the same illness as Hank.